 For smaller batches Mary Veithurst provided this useful recipe for the wet brine.

 Makes enough for at least two small fillets.

 - 1 cup Kosher or Coarse (non-iodine) Salt

 - Chopped fresh dill, to taste (substitute dry dill weed, if fresh dill is not available)

 I followed spyguy’s instructions.
 When freshening your filets, because only 2 small fillets were used only freshened them for 15 – 20 minutes.
 You can do this in a big pot in the kitchen sink without running water.
 Just let them soak.
 If you have a lot more fish then use the running water method.
 After freshening, the filets will looked a lot lighter in color, but this will change as they dried.
 Air dry for 6-12 hours, during this time you can sprinkle on some dill if you like.

 “The final result was beautiful to look at with a deep red color.
 The texture was firm (not mushy) and sliced well with a sharp knife.
-The flavor was wonderful and tasted great with cream cheese, a few capers and some thin slices of red onion.
+The flavour was wonderful and tasted great with cream cheese, a few capers and some thin slices of red onion.
 Next time I’m going to increase the garlic, pepper and dill in the wet brine to see what kind of affect it has on the finished product.
-I also froze one of these fillets to see how it affects the texture/flavor.
+I also froze one of these fillets to see how it affects the texture/flavour.
 I’ve been told that lox freezes well.
 Thank you, Mitch, for your detailed directions and delicious recipe.”

 mutts: “Today, I tried the lox recipe from spyguy.
 Lots of prep time, lots of “fiddly work” to get the salmon ready for its short cold smoke time.
 It was however, worth every minute!!!!!!!!!!!!!!!!!!!
 The end result was beyond belief!!!!!!!!!!!!!!
 You gotta try this… MAGNIFICENT!!!
 Thx for a great recipe”